Poset Products as Relational Models: Poset products

 We now turn to (Q2).
 In \cite{JM2010}, Jipsen and Montagna provided embedding theorems for various classes of GBL-algebras in a quite general setting (not necessarily integral, commutative, or bounded).
 We will not need the full strength of these results for our present purposes, and we confine our discussion to almost finite GBL-algebras.
 The embedding theorems are simpler in this setting, and we will briefly sketch them.
 The following material is drawn from \cite{JM2009} and \cite{JM2010}.

 Let ${\m A}$ be a $k$-potent GBL-algebra and let $\Delta = \Delta({\m A})$ be its set of values.
 For each $x\in \Delta$, the quotient algebra ${\m A}/x$ is subdirectly irreducible and hence has a minimum nontrivial deductive filter.
-This minimum nontrivial deductive filter comprises a subalgebra ${\m A}_x$ of ${\m A}/x$.
-One may show that ${\m A}_x$ is a finite simple $k$-potent MV-algebra chain (i.e., ${\m A}_x$ is isomorphic to some ${\textbf{\L}}_m$, $2\leq m\leq k+1$, by \cite[Corollary 3.5.4]{CDM2000}).
+This minimum nontrivial deductive filter comprises a $\{\meet,\join,\cdot,\to,1\}$-subalgebra of ${\m A}/x$.
+One may show that this subalgebra is the $0$-free reduct of a finite simple $k$-potent MV-algebra chain ${\m A}_x$ (i.e., ${\m A}_x$ is isomorphic to some ${\textbf{\L}}_m$, $2\leq m\leq k+1$, by \cite[Corollary 3.5.4]{CDM2000}).
 The poset product of the resulting family will be used in the sequel, so we introduce the following notation:

 Further, for each $a\in A$, we define a choice function $\varepsilon_a\in\prod_{x\in\Delta} {\m A}_x$ by

 With the above set-up, we obtain the following. \begin{lemma}[{\cite[Theorem 4.1]{JM2010}}] Let ${\m A}$ be a $k$-potent GBL-algebra.
 Then each $\varepsilon_a$ is an ac-labeling and ${\m A}$ embeds in the poset product $E({\m A})$ via the map $a\mapsto\varepsilon_a$. \end{lemma}